-I spent the majority of my incredibly awesome week last week testing pumpkin pie recipes.
-And when I say awesome, I really mean frustrating because testing the perfect pumpkin pie recipe is a lot more challenging than one would assume.
-Fresh pumpkin, canned pumpkin, ginger, no ginger, brown sugar, white sugar, cornstarch, flour, no cornstarch, no flour, and O-M-G how do I decorate it and make it look pretty for my blog?
+Did you know that testing the perfect pumpkin pie recipe is a lot more challenging than one would assume!?
+Fresh pumpkin, canned pumpkin, ginger, no ginger, brown sugar, white sugar, cornstarch, flour, no cornstarch, no flour…?

-But I think I cracked the pumpkin pie code.
-I grew up in a house of pumpkin pie lovers and absolutely no Thanksgiving was complete without a nap, and then a massive slice and an even bigger serving of cool whip.
-What I’m trying to say is, my pumpkin pie standards are high.
-When it comes to this Thanksgiving classic, I’m a huge snob.
-And now that I’ve found the recipe, I can rest easy at night.
-And you can too!
-Because I’m sure finding a tasty pumpkin pie recipe haunts your dreams as well.
+But I finally I cracked the pumpkin pie code.
+I grew up in a house of pumpkin pie lovers and absolutely no Thanksgiving was complete without a nap and a massive slice of pumpkin pie.
+What I’m trying to say is, my pumpkin pie standards are high for this classic Thanksgiving dessert.

-The pie crust.
+Let’s start with the pie crust.
 Every pumpkin pie has to start with a stellar pie crust.
 My homemade pie crust uses a mix of shortening and butter so you get the most buttery tasting, tender, flaky (so flaky) pie crust.
 It’s easy to make.
-And I have a ton of step-by-step photos here. 🙂
+And I have a video tutorial and step-by-step photos in my pie crust recipe.

 I tested this recipe with both and I truly liked the pie using canned pumpkin better.
 The canned pumpkin pumpkin pie (say that 3 times fast) was a little more sturdy when baked for the same amount of time.
-I found the pie to taste grainy and a little… herbaceous?
-And the sugar couldn’t even cover that up.
+The pie baked with fresh pumpkin puree tasted grainy and a little… herbaceous?
 I prefer using fresh pumpkin puree in savory recipes, not desserts.
-This is your call, you can use either.
+This is your call, you can use either fresh or canned pumpkin.

 Other Ingredients in Pumpkin Pie